- April 27, 1943

-Born in Graz, Austria, on 27th of April 1943, he spent his school days with another famous driver, Jochen Rindt, the 1970 Formula 1 World champion.
+Born in Graz, Austria, in April 1943, Helmut Marko spent his school days with another famous driver, Jochen Rindt, the 1970 Formula 1 World champion.
 The two of them could tell a story or two about their teenage years, but the passion for motorsports is the one constant that remained through the decades, with each one of them becoming successful in the field in his own way.

 Marko competed in Formula 1 in 1971 and 1972, driving for Ecurie Bonnier, Yardley-BRM, and Austria- Marlboro BRM teams, but he never won a single point from 10 starts.
 His career ended in 1972, after the accident at the 1972 French Grand Prix when a stone hit Marko’s helmet, broke a visor and left the unlucky Austrian without the left eye.
 After that accident, a regulation that all drivers must wear a helmet with bulletproof polycarbonate visors came to power.

 Marko had more success in endurance racing.
 Sharing the seat of Porsche-Martini 917k with Gijs van Lennep, he had won 24 Hours of Le Mans in 1971, setting the new distance record which was unbeaten till 2010.

 One of the memorable moments in Helmut’s career was the Targa Florio race in 1972.
 Driving an Alfa Romeo 33 at public roads through the mountains of Sicily, Marko set some unbelievable times.
 Two laps before the end of the race, he was two minutes behind the leaders Arturo Merzario and Sandro Munari in Ferrari, but after some mad driving, he reduced the gap at the end to only 17 seconds.
 His lap time of 33 minutes and 14 seconds still stands as the Targa Florio record.